Budget freeze

-A budget freeze in the USA is when a budget for an aspect of government or business is fixed- or frozen- at a specific level.
+A budget freeze is when a budget for an aspect of government or business is fixed or frozen at a specific level.
 One can be applied in a business to increase profits as well as in a government, often to reduce taxes.

 Budget freezes become especially notable in difficult economic situations.
 In these cases, businesses can have problems acquiring funds, necessitating a reduction in spending.
 During times of economic or financial crisis, the government also loses revenue and faces pressure to lower tax burdens.
 This means that budget freezes may be used as a way of reducing money spent.

-Reasons for a budget freeze in the USA
+Reasons for a budget freeze

 There are many different reasons for a business or a government to implement a budget freeze.
 In the case of a loss of profit or tax revenue, the budget may need to be cut or frozen so that a company or a government does not spend more than its intake.
 An excess in spending can also necessitate a budget freeze.